nipy/nitime/doc/discussion/base_classes.rst

 In implementing these objects, we follow the following principles:

 * The time-series data representations do not inherit from :class:`np.ndarray`.
-Instead, one of their attributes is a :attribute:`data` attribute, which *is* a :class:`np.ndarray`.
+Instead, one of their attributes is a :attr:`data` attribute, which *is* a :class:`np.ndarray`.
 This principle should allow for a clean and compact implementation, which doesn't carry all manner of unwanted properties into a bloated object with obscure and unknown behaviors.